-This article is part of a series by the authors that focuses on ethical issues of particular interest to transactional attorneys in California.
+This article is the third in a series by the authors that focuses on ethical issues of particular interest to transactional attorneys in California.

 Since you took an in-house attorney position and no longer work for a law firm, you don't have to worry about the nuances and application of all of California's ethical rules, right?
-Ok, fine, there's still the general duty of loyalty to consider, and, of course, confidentiality, but most of the other ethical rules-just like time sheets and billings-no longer apply, right?
+Ok, fine, there's still the general duty of loyalty to consider and of course confidentiality and attorney-client privilege,1 but most of the other ethical rules-just like time sheets and billings-no longer apply, right?
 Sorry, but that's just not the case.
-In fact, you might be surprised to learn which ethical rules apply to you in your new position, and how such rules apply.
+In fact, you might be surprised to learn which ethical rules apply to you in your new position, as well as how they apply.